HighDimensionalEconLab/VarianceComponentsHDFE.jl/README.md

 ```
 One can change the version number (i.e. v0.2) in the url to download a specific version.

 3. OPTIONAL: To add the bin folder to the PATH, you have to modify the `.bashrc` file in your home directory.
-Add
+Add the following line to the bottom of `.bashrc` and save it.
 ```
 export PATH="~/vchdfe/bin:$PATH"
 ```